kenwals/shinrin-yoku/README.md

 **Colours**

 The site theme is about connecting with nature, so the colours too are connected to nature.
 Various shades of green or natural colours are used.
-Point of reference for the colours of the site are taken from the site images using a colour palette tool.
+Point of reference for the colours choosen are taken from the site images using a colour palette tool.

 ![demonstration of colour sourcing to image](assets/readme-files/canva_swatch.png)